wolneykien/ifupdown-qinq/qinq.5.md

 Parameters:

   *  `qinq_trunk_iface`:
   The name of the base (raw) network interface.
-This parameter also acts as a flog telling the `qiniq` script to run for the interface.
+If `name.ID1.ID2` scheme is used for the interface name then this parameter is redundant but can be used to override the calculated name.

   * `qinq_service_vlan`:
   The service VLAN ID.
 If `name.ID1.ID2` scheme is used for the